Davus0717/custom-loadout/README.md

 ---

 Tired of having to manually equip every weapon you need on every session you join or having to buy them completely in the end?
+Or worse.. your weapons got taken away..
 **Now there's a solution**.

 ---